How To Find Campsites While Bike Touring In Europe

 I have only done this within France, but there’s no reason that it wouldn’t work in other countries except that the data coverage might not be as good.
 OsmAnd is an Android and iOS application that shows OpenStreetMap data, which is sort of like the Wikipedia of cartography.
 It also has the best filter to show a particular feature type — like campsites — even better than the online OpenStreetMap.

 Last summer I spent two weeks biking a loop in Normandy, and used this method almost every night in order to find a campsite.
 The main advantage of OsmAnd is that it has a lot of information, so it has both municipal and commercial campsites.
 The downside is that the data is not necessarily verified.
 One time I showed up at a campsite, and it used to be a campsite, but had become more like a trailer park.
 The people living there were friendly so I stayed there anyway.
 And the other ten times I used it I found a for-reals campsite.
 The idea is: there’s probably going to be a campsite where they are indicated, but is not guaranteed.
-Usually I did a quick Google search of the campsite name and town to verify that the campsite would actually be there.
+I try to search all the campsites I might to go; usually I research the first weeks’s worth week before I leave, and then spend time scoping out new ones when I have downtime.

 The user interface of OsmAnd is decent but complex and it took me a few tries to figure out how to display campsites on the map.
 Here’s a video of me showing how to find the campsites using OsmAnd: